trustyai-explainability/trustyai-llm-demo/README.md

         default_threshold: 0.5
 ```

-Here, we define the location of our `chat_generation` model server, and the locations of
+Here, we've defined the location of our `chat_generation` model server, and the locations of
 our detector servers.
 The `hap` detector is reachable via the service that is created by the KServe
 deployment (`phi3-predictor.model-namespace.svc.cluster.local`), while our regex detector sidecar will be launched at `localhost:8080`- this will always
 be the case when using the regex detector sidecar.

 ### 4.3) Configure our regex detector
+Open `guardrails/configmap_vllm_gateway.yaml`.
+This is where we can configure our local detectors and our "preset" guardrailing pipeines.

-To filter out converstations about our rival juice vendors, we'll use the following regex pattern:
+On line 19, we've used the following regex pattern to filter out converstations about our rival juice vendors:
 ```regexp
 \b(?i:apple|cranberry|grape|orange|pineapple|)\b
 ```
 This will flag anything that matches that regex pattern as a detection- in this case, any mention of the words `apple`, `cranberry`, `grape`, `orange`, or `pineapple` regardless of case.

 ### 4.4) Configure the Guardrails Gateway
+Again, looking inside  `guardrails/configmap_vllm_gateway.yaml`:

 The guardrails gateway provides two main features:
 1) It provides the OpenAI `v1/chat/completions` API, which lets you hotswap between unguardrailed and guardrailed models
 2) It lets you create guardrail "presets" baked into the endpoint.

 #### Detectors
-First, we set up the detectors that we want to use:
+First, we've set up the detectors that we want to use:
 ```yaml
  detectors:
   - name: regex_competitor